unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### 5.19 <a name="Element_transform" href="#Element_transform">Element: transform</a>

 This element must have the `transforms` element as its parent.
 This element represents a single transform that may be performed using the keyboard layout.
-A transform is an element that specifies a set of conversions from sequences of code points into one (or more) other code points..
+A transform is an element that specifies a set of conversions from sequences of code points into (one or more) other code points.
 For example, in most French keyboards hitting the "^" dead-key followed by the "e" key produces "ê".

 **Syntax**